srijibrockz95/gl_capstone_project_agri_tech_farm/README.md

             6. Change the lambda timeout to 3 mins under configuration tab.
             7. Add a layer for Anomalyfn lambda and add pyown layer as custom layer
             8. Use the same role that was created for the Aggregatefn.

+    MQTT publish:
+        1. Go to AWS console and open IoT Core -> Test -> MQTT test client
+        2. Subscribe to the topic weather_data

     Python Flask Dashboard:
 	    Run the file display.py under the webapp folder and go to: http://127.0.0.1:5000/ sensor and sprinkler dashboard can be seen.